Glen Sturtevant

-Glen Howard Sturtevant Jr. (born September 14, 1982) is an American lawyer and Republican politician, who served as a member of the Senate of Virginia (a part-time position) from 2016 to 2020.
+Glen Howard Sturtevant Jr. (born September 14, 1982) is an American lawyer and Republican politician, serving as a member of the Senate of Virginia (a part-time position) since 2024, as well as from 2016 to 2020.
 His Virginia Senate committee assignments included Commerce and Labor, Courts of Justice, General Laws and Technology, and Local Government.

 Born in Wilmington, Delaware, Sturtevant grew up in Spotsylvania and Chesterfield Counties, graduating from Midlothian High School.
-He then attended Catholic University in Washington, D.C. and received a B.A. degree.
+He then attended Catholic University in Washington, D.C., and received a B.A. degree.
 He later attended what was then called George Mason Law School (now Antonin Scalia Law School) in Arlington, Virginia and received a J.D. degree.

-Sturtevant is a member of and active in the Virginia State Bar.
+Sturtevant is an active member of the Virginia State Bar.
 He practices with the Rawls Law Group, concentrating on complex civil litigation, including medical malpractice.
 From 2012 until his election to the state senate, Sturtevant served on the Richmond School Board.

+In 2023, Sturtevant won the Republican nomination for State Senate in the newly redrawn 12th district, defeating incumbent Amanda Chase and another challenger Tina Ramirez.